razanAlkhamisi/AWS_SageMaker/README.md

 ## ⚙️ Steps

-### 1️⃣ Train & Upload Model
+### 1️⃣ Train & Upload Model -> Diabetes_Model.ipynb

-Diabetes_Model.py

-This script:

-Trains the Linear Regression model on the diabetes dataset Saves it as diabetes_model.pkl
+- Trains the Linear Regression model on the diabetes dataset
+- Saves it as diabetes_model.pkl
-Uploads it to S3 bucket
+- Uploads it to S3 bucket

-### 2️⃣ Deploy to SageMaker
+### 2️⃣ Deploy to SageMaker -> Diabetes_Deploy.ipynb

-Diabetes_Deploy.py

-Deploys the model as a SageMaker endpoint.
+- Deploys the model as a SageMaker endpoint.
+- Once deployed, SageMaker provides a public endpoint for real-time predictions.

 ### 3️⃣ Test Locally

-Use Gradio for easy predictions
+- Use Gradio for easy predictions

 ## 🧩 Tools